jramke/motion-swiper/README.md

     centered: true, // first slide is centered
     teasing: true, // move on scroll (needs "gsap/ScrollTrigger")
     normalizingSpeed: 0.8, // how fast the slides go back to normal
-    swipeOnClick: false, // swipe to slide when clicking it });
+    swipeOnClick: true, // swipe to slide when clicking it });
 ```